peter-slattery/peter-slattery.github.io/_posts/2025-06-12-handmade-prototyping.md

 ## How to Prototype, By Example

-Let's imagine we're making a Deck Building app for a game like Magic: The Gathering, or Pokemon.
+Let's imagine we're making a Deck Building app for a game like Magic: The Gathering, or Pokémon.
 This is fairly well trod ground - but how would we approach it from first principles, or in the handmade way, doing it from scratch?

 Well, in the beginning, I have no idea what this app could look like.
 I know it'll need to track cards, and draw them on screen.
 Save and load a collection, maybe sync to a server.
 This is all tech I can start building safely - in other words, I have high confidence these pieces are right.